COMPUTER RELATED STRESS

 Incorrect posture when sitting in one position for long periods of time can wreak havoc on the body.
 It can lead to muscle tension that results in soreness and even pain in various parts of the body – legs, back, shoulders and neck seem to be affected most frequently.

-There is also the possibility of carpel tunnel syndrome, which occurs when the median nerve that runs from the forearm into the palm of the hand, becomes pressed or squeezed at the wrist.
+There is also the possibility of carpel tunnel syndrome.
+This occurs when the median nerve that runs from the forearm into the palm of the hand, becomes pressed or squeezed at the wrist.
 This condition can develop because of poor positioning of the hands and wrists while typing on the computer keyboard and often requires surgery to correct it.

 Regardless of your position, there seems to be a never-ending flow of emails that creates pressure on the recipient.
 It must be dealt with, even if you simply delete it.